geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book vi.
 THE RESTORATION.
 279

-" Has not experience taught thy soul to know
+Has not experience taught thy soul to know

 u From purer sources purer pleasures flow?
 790

-" Shake off thy bonds; or since a monarch's throne
+Shake off thy bonds; or since a monarch's throne

-" Wants half its lustre while he rules alone,
+Wants half its lustre while he rules alone,

-" This maid behold! — nor can these regions find
+This maid behold! — nor can these regions find

-" A nymph more fair in person or in mind;
+A nymph more fair in person or in mind;

-" How long with smother'd fires she vainly lov'd
+How long with smother'd fires she vainly lov'd

-" I need not say, this every act has prov'd!
+I need not say, this every act has prov'd!

-" And many a Gnome remembers yet the days
+And many a Gnome remembers yet the days

-" Thine ear was pleas'd with Amiantha's praise.
+Thine ear was pleas'd with Amiantha's praise.

-" And more, thy life preserv'd from Pyros' hand,
+And more, thy life preserv'd from Pyros' hand,

-" Who stretch'd her dying brother on the sand, 800
+Who stretch'd her dying brother on the sand, 800

 u Claims this just tribute from a generous chief.

-" And calls on thee to sooth a sister's grief."
+And calls on thee to sooth a sister's grief."

 He ceas'd; with downcast eyes the monarch stands.
 Nor moves, nor speaks, in anguish clasp'd his hands;
 At length remorse and reason vanquish'd pride,
 And he with new affection hail'd his bride.

-" I yield — forgive my errors past," he said,
+I yield — forgive my errors past,he said,
-" Ye valiant knights, and each afflicted maid;
+Ye valiant knights, and each afflicted maid;
-" Oh! here may all Maria's sufferings close!
+Oh! here may all Maria's sufferings close!
-" Be this the last of Amiantha's woes!
+Be this the last of Amiantha's woes!
 810

 T 4